 |SCMA's response to media questions

-Following is the transcript of the Secretary for Constitutional and Mainland Affairs, Mr Stephen Lam's response to media questions after attending the Legislative Council meeting this (June 25) evening (English portion):
+Following is the transcript of the answers (English portion) given by the Secretary for Constitutional and Mainland Affairs, Mr Stephen Lam, to questions posed by the media after Mr Lam attended the Legislative Council's Constitutional Affairs Panel meeting today (February 16):

 (Please also refer to the Chinese portion of the transcript.)